rxhxt/R5-Educate-App/README.md

 **1. [Login and SignUp Module](/Login%20And%20Signup%20Module)**<br>

-**Instructions for usage:** Copy all the 3 files, index.html, style.css, script.js in the same folder and then open index.html on your browser.<br>
+**Instructions for usage:** Copy all the 3 files, index.html, style.css, script.js in the same folder, and then open index.html on your browser.<br>
 &nbsp;&nbsp;&nbsp;a. [index.html](/Login%20And%20Signup%20Module/index.html)<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This file includes the HTML for Login and SignUp module<br>
 &nbsp;&nbsp;&nbsp;a. [script.js](/Login%20And%20Signup%20Module/script.js)<br>